 Food intolerance may be caused by a range of foods and substances.
 Some common ones include:

-• Lactose is a sugar found naturally in cow’s milk and other dairy products.
+• Lactose: a sugar found naturally in cow’s milk and other dairy products

-• Fructose is a sugar found naturally in honey, fruits and some vegetables, and artificially in products with high-fructose corn syrup.
+• Fructose: a sugar found naturally in honey, fruits and some vegetables, and artificially in products with high-fructose corn syrup

-• Gluten is a substance found in wheat, barley, oats and rye.
+• Gluten: a substance found in wheat, barley, oats and rye

-• Salicylate is a substance commonly found in fruits, vegetables, spices, as well as non-food products like toothpaste.
+• Salicylate: a substance commonly found in fruits, vegetables, spices, as well as non-food products like toothpaste

-• Food additives include sulfites, sodium benzoate and food colorings.
-These substances may be found in dried fruit, canned goods, jams, wine and other foods.
+• Food additives including sulfites, sodium benzoate and food colorings: these substances may be found in dried fruit, canned goods, jams, wine and other foods

 You may be at greater risk of food intolerance if you’re stressed or have negative feelings about certain foods.